 In April 2015, The Port issued \$2,500,000 principal amount State Loan Revenue Bonds (Series 2015) to establish its bond fund program.
 The Southwest Ohio Regional Bond Fund was created from the expansion of the Dayton-region Port Authority Bond Fund.
 The Port's participation in the bond fund was made available by a \$3.5 million deposit into the common fund (reserve), of which \$2.5 million was loaned by the State of Ohio and \$1.0 million was granted by Hamilton County, Ohio.
-Combined with Dayton's existing \$10.8 million in reserves, the new fund has approximately \$14.3 million in reserves and capacity to issue approximately \$80 million in bonds.
+Combined with Dayton's \$4.2 million in reserves and a \$10.0 million letter of credit, the bond fund has approximately \$17.7 million in total program reserves and capacity to issue approximately \$80 million in bonds.
 The expanded bond fund serves growing companies in 14 counties by providing access to project capital at terms and rates not available through traditional lending channels.

 The state loan revenue bonds consist of term bonds maturing on April 29, 2055 in a lump sum.
 Interest (if any) is payable semiannually and is based upon the net investment earnings from the \$2.5 million held by the trustee.
-The net investment earnings were \$39,607 and \$16,657 for the years 2018 and 2017.
-All investment earnings for years 2018 and 2017 were forwarded to the State of Ohio by the trustee in either the year received, or soon after yearend.
-Interest payable to the State of Ohio as of December 31, 2018 and 2017 was \$4,205 and \$12,264, respectively, and included in accrued expenses payable from restricted assets.
+The net investment earnings were \$36,792 and \$39,607 for the years 2019 and 2018.
+All investment earnings for years 2019 and 2018 were forwarded to the State of Ohio by the trustee in either the year received, or soon after yearend.
+Interest payable to the State of Ohio as of December 31, 2019 and 2018 was \$17,040 and \$4,205, respectively, and included in accrued expenses payable from restricted assets.

-Assuming an interest rate of 0.0 percent per year to the maturity of the bonds, debt service as of December 31, 2018 is estimated as a lump-sum principal payment of \$2.5 million in the year 2055.
+Assuming an interest rate of 0.0 percent per year to the maturity of the bonds, debt service as of December 31, 2019 is estimated as a lump-sum principal payment of \$2.5 million in the year 2055.
+Total pledged revenues on the bonds for the year ended December 31, 2019 and 2018 were approximately \$40,000 and \$37,000, respectively, compared to net debt service (principal and interest) of approximately \$40,000 and \$37,000, respectively.